 There is still a lot of research that needs to be done about how dogs and other animals can benefit from CBD.
 There have been studies showing a “significant reduction in seizure frequency” and other studies that explore the veterinary use of CBD oil and its pharmacokinetic profile.
-We have selected the highest-quality full spectrum CBD oil for dogs from the top CBD oil manufacturers in the world.
+We have selected the highest-quality and best full spectrum CBD oil for dogs from the top CBD oil manufacturers in the world.

 Please do not attempt to vape these oils.
 They're made for oral use specifically.